The European regulation about Payment Services is going to be changed with the PSD2.

 To comply with the new regulations, the card issuing banks are adapting protocols so that their users know and have the double factor available.

-The SCA will apply to all payment environments (e-commerce, face-to-face payments, tokenization, transfers, etc.) of any payment system (bank cards, financial accounts, X-Pay and other alternative payment platforms, etc.) carried out within the European Economic Area.
+The PSD2 will apply to all payment environments (e-commerce, face-to-face payments, tokenization, transfers, etc.) of any payment system (bank cards, financial accounts, X-Pay and other alternative payment platforms, etc.) carried out within the European Economic Area.

 Given the enormous breadth of the types of trade and companies that receive payment, the Regulator has further defined the scope of action, along with certain exemptions from and exceptions to SCA application: